 Psychology introduces students to the systematic and scientific study of human behavior and mental processes.
-Students learn the psychological facts, principles and phenomena contained within the major branches of psychology.
-The first semester focuses on the fundamental sub-fields of behavior, sensation, perception, learning and cognition.
-This provides a solid footing from which to investigate the topics of developmental, social and abnormal psychology in the latter half of the year.
-Interwoven throughout their study are numerous opportunities to cultivate research and critical thinking skills.
+Students learn the psychological facts, principles, and phenomena contained within the major branches of psychology.
+The first semester focuses on the fundamental sub-fields of neurobiology, behavior, development, sensation, perception, and cognition.
+This provides a solid footing from which to investigate the topics of learning, social, and abnormal psychology in the latter half of the year.
+Interwoven throughout our study are numerous opportunities to cultivate research and critical thinking skills.
 Presented with experiential psychological field work, students are challenged to apply different research methods, collaborate with others, collect and analyze data, and arrive at conclusions.

 WHAT STUDENTS SAY

 “I really really loved this course.
 It is the first course that I have been sharing learned information with friends and family.
 My teacher was so friendly and the assignments were really creative and fun.
 I have already recommended it to sophomores and juniors at my school for them to take it next year”

 Learning is an active process at One Schoolhouse.
 Students design, create and apply.
 And, they engage with classmates and connect with their teachers through discussions, video conferences, and projects.
 Specifically, in this class students will: